Gia90/X5-mini-camera_augentix-HC1703_reverse/README.md

 0x0000007f0000-0x000000800000 : "factory"
 ```

-The "bootenv" partition starts with a checksum (first 4 bytes).
+The "bootenv" partition starts with a checksum.
-It is the CRC32 of the bootenv partition itself, without the checksum itself, in reverse bytes order.
+It is the CRC32 of the bootenv partition itself, without the checksum part (first 4 bytes), in reverse bytes order.